wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

 d.
 "Negative Secondary Path"

 Under "Continuous Integration", Selenium scripts are kicked off by Jenkins when Git makes a push.
+Some frameworks track the results of each test and automatically put tests on the schedule to make full 24/7 use of test servers.

 To enable automation efforts to focus on the user rather than the code, I think the Gherkin language should be used even if you do not use the <a target="_blank" href="https://wilsonmar.github.io/cucumber/">Cucumber testing tool</a>.